Panoptic NeRF: 3D-to-2D Label Transfer for Panoptic Urban Scene Segmentation: Experiments

 \subsection{Limitations}

-Our method performs per-scene optimization and training takes 4 hours on each scene.
-Training time needs to be reduced to scale our method to large-scale scenes.
-Fortunately, training time can be significantly reduced leveraging recent advances in speeding up NeRF training, e.g., Instance NGP~\cite{mueller2022instant} and Plenoxels~\cite{yu2021plenoxels}.
+Our method performs per-scene optimization and training takes 4 hours on one scene.
+Training time needs to be reduced to scale our method to large-scale scenes, \eg, by adopting improvements in speeding up NeRF training~\cite{muller2022instant,yu2021plenoxels}.
 In addition, we consider label transfer on static scenes in this work.
 We plan to extend our method to dynamic scenes leveraging recent advances in dynamic radiance field estimation~\cite{Ost2021CVPR}.